Setting the Stage

 cargo new redis-server

-Building the TCP Server
+Build the TCP server

 use std::net::{TcpListener, TcpStream};